A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

-In this section, we discuss the various embodied AI research tasks that would derive based on the nine embodied AI simulators surveyed in the previous section.
-The three main types of embodied AI research tasks are \emph{Visual Exploration}, \emph{Visual Navigation} and \emph{Embodied QA}.
-As shown in Fig. \ref{fig:pyramid}, the tasks are increasingly complex towards the peak of the pyramid.
-We will start with the fundamental visual exploration before moving up the pyramid to visual navigation and embodied QA.
-Each of the tasks makes up the foundation for the next tasks as it goes up the pyramid.
-We will highlight important aspects for each task, starting with the summary, then discussing the methodologies, evaluation metrics, and datasets.
+The three main types of embodied AI research tasks are \emph{visual exploration}, \emph{visual navigation} and \emph{embodied QA}.
+We will focus on these three tasks since most existing papers in embodied AI either focus on these tasks or make use of modules introduced for these tasks to build models for more complex tasks like audio-visual navigation.
+The tasks increase in complexity as it advances from exploration to QA.
+We will start with the visual exploration before moving to visual navigation and finally embodied QA.
+Each of these tasks makes up the foundation for the next task(s), forming a pyramid structure of embodied AI research tasks as shown in Fig. \ref{fig:pyramid}, further suggesting a natural direction for embodied AI.
+We will highlight important aspects for each task, starting with the summary, the methodologies, evaluation metrics, to the datasets.
+These task details are found in Table \ref{tasks}.